FabricMC/fabric-docs/develop/commands/basics.md

 ### Command Requirements {#command-requirements}

-Let's say you have a command that you only want operators to be able to execute.
+Let's say you have a command that you only want moderators to be able to execute.
 This is where the `requires()` method comes into play.
 The `requires()` method has one argument of a `Predicate<S>` which will supply a `CommandSourceStack` to test with and determine if the `CommandSource` can execute the command.